puppetlabs/puppet-docs/source/learning/modules1.markdown

       ...
     }

 Well, hey: you have a block of code hanging around from last chapter's exercises, right?
-May as well just wrap _that_ in a class definition!
+Chuck it in!

 {% highlight ruby %}
     # ntp-class1.pp